Vizzuality/marxan-cloud/app/README.md

   - `strat`: make _stratification_ functionality available for conservation features in the frontend app

+- `NEXT_PUBLIC_CONTACT_EMAIL`: Email address to be used for general contact inquiries.

 ## Getting Started

 First, run the development server: